yana0309/SQL_Luke_Barrouse/README.md

     skill_popularity DESC
 LIMIT 20;
 ```
-Here's the key takeaways from analysis of the most optimal skills for remote data analysts:
+Here are the key takeaways from the analysis of the most optimal skills for remote data analysts:

 - **Core Analytics Tools Dominate**
  **SQL**, **Python**, **R**, and **Tableau** stand out as a combination of highly demanded and well-paid skills.
 These are the core technologies for querying, analyzing, and visualizing data, making them a must-have foundation for remote Data Analyst roles.